-Posted at 14:03h in Creative Pattern Making, Intermediate, Pattern Making Instructions, Pattern Puzzles, Using My Blocks 0 Comments
+Posted at 14:03h in Pattern Making Instructions, Pattern Puzzles, Womens Knit Block 0 Comments

 Every week new fans turn up to comment and solve my #PatternPuzzle and this week was no exception.
 Steph Go was in early with a comprehensive answer revealing the main parts of the pattern piece.
 Then Julie and Lynn turned up a little later to finish off the puzzle.
 This elegant evening dress is a little daring, showing lots of leg and decolletage.
 It will always look good in soft drapey fabrics such as silk crepe, lightweight stable knits, silk, and polyester chiffon.
 With a little experimentation, I think it could be cut in either knit or woven fabrics.
 The style relies very heavily on the fit on the high hip where the twist is formed.
 This feature holds the entire dress in place.
 If you’d like to learn my method for creating Twist Drape Patterns I have a detailed worksheet for making Jersey Twist Patterns.
 For just a few dollars you’ll get the same training you’d get if you came to the workshop in my studio.

 Starting with a woven kimono block that has a minimum of 4cm garment ease on the hip and 6cm garment ease on the bust.

 - Move your NP 1.5cm to open neckline.

 - Lengthen the block below the knee adding 6cm.
 Taper the side seams by 3cm at the hem.

 - Decide the position of the twist.
 I have placed it 6cm below the natural waist.

 - Mark a line, at this point, at right angles to the CF line, extending 7cm into the right side of the front block.